zii4h/Jova/README.md

    flutter run
    ```

-## What's intentionally not wired up yet
+## What's intentionally not wired up yet (Dev Notes)

 - Data doesn't persist — it resets to the mock seed on every restart.
-That's the Supabase step from your Proposal.
+That's the Supabase step from the Proposal.
 - Analytics funnel counts "reached at least this stage" from current status only, since there's no status-history tracking yet — good enough to see the shape, worth revisiting once you store status changes over time.
 - The AI-generated summary text isn't in here — the funnel and source breakdown are computed locally per Objective 5, exactly as scoped.